solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 This is part 0 of the [implementation specific use cases comparison](./use-cases.md).

-The resource mandating access over another resource is called its effective access control resource (ACR).
+The resource governing access over another resource is called its effective access control resource (ACR).

 ## 1. Discovering a resource's effective access control